 Best All-Around Centerpin Combo

-The honest truth is that there are some really crappy Centerpin reels and rods out there that will just cause you problems or just won’t work well.
-You want a combo that will last you over 10 years and one with sliding rings on the handle so you can put the reel in a spot that works best for you.
+The honest truth is that there are some really crappy Centerpin reels and rods out there that will cause you problems or just won’t work well.
+You want a combo that will last you for over ten years and one with sliding rings on the handle so you can put the reel in a spot that works best for you.

-If you are fishing larger rivers go with the 10 pound Raven line.
-The great thing is that it is easy to make this Combo because you can get everything in one place, get it all at FishUSA.com.
+If you are fishing larger rivers, go with the 10-pound Raven line.
+The great thing is that it is easy to make this Combo because you can get everything in one place at FishUSA.com.

 The Best Centerpin Combo For Beginners